albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 ## Lab Assignment - Map Portfolio:
 Create a home page for the individual maps that you will be making this quarter.
 Describe some of your interests and include a map with some markers.
+Take ownership of the code, so feel free to delete or add anything, but your portfolio must contain the following:

 - Use the `<h1>` tag for your title
 - Add at least 2-3 markers to the map with a common theme, for example organizations you've volunteered for or places you've traveled.